manic-software/sage-vrml-viewer/README.md

 I developed this software a few years back.
 Finally getting round to sharing it.
 Probably most useful those using geant4, but may find a wider home (perhaps with some revisions)

-It's a QT3/4 gui.
-I use it on Linux (rhel6) and mac, although it does work on Windows.
-I'll put together a windows binary distribution if there's interest.
-It should work on any linux distribution with minor (if any) modifications.
+It's a QT4 gui, but it can be built against QT3.
+I use it on Linux (rhel6) and mac.
+I've also put together a windows installer.
+It should build on any Linux distribution with minor (if any) modifications.